-Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: ‘Ready To Ride?’
+Bethany Lily April Flashes Bare Chest Underneath Leather Jacket: 'Ready To Ride?'

 In the first photo, Bethany sat on the floor next to some motorcycles.
 She grabbed at a strap from her jacket with one hand as the other came up to her lips while she closed her eyes and smiled brightly for the camera.

-In the second shot. she stared into the lens with her legs apart and her knees bent.
+In the second shot. she stared at the lens with her legs apart and her knees bent.
 She rested one arm on top of a helmet that she held in her lap.
-The third pic was nearly the same, but featured Bethany looking away from the camera.
+The third pic was nearly the same but featured Bethany looking away from the camera.

 In the background of the shots, some bikes and parts could be seen, In the caption, Bethany asked her fans if they were ready to go for a ride.